kids-first/kf-annotation/README.md

 Runs tools 1-3 listed in the [Tools](#tools) section

 ### workflows/kf_caller_only.cwl
-Runs the very basic gene modelong modes of each caller, for each availalbe transcript reference
+Runs the very basic gene modeling modes of each annotator, for each available transcript reference

 #### Transcript references:
 1) Annovar: refGene (NCBI), ensGene (ENSEMBL), knownGene (UCSC)